japgolly/scalajs-react/doc/FP.md

 many ops normally provided via typeclasses (eg. `<*`, `>>=`, etc.) are built-in directly.
 The Scalaz module contains typeclass instances for it.

+There's also `CallbackOption` which is a callback & option monad stack.
+Check out the online [`CallbackOption` example](https://japgolly.github.io/scalajs-react/#examples/callback-option).

 Scalaz
 ======